What Is An Indirect Object In Grammar

 The fundamental structure involving indirect objects includes a subject, verb, indirect object, and direct object.
 This pattern helps to clearly indicate who or what is receiving the action or benefit.

 Knowing this structure allows you to consciously construct sentences that convey precise meanings.
-When writing, consciously think about whether an action is being directed toward someone or something, and use an indirect object to specify that recipient.
-For example, instead of saying "I sent a letter," you can say "I sent my sister a letter" to clarify who received the letter.
+Also, when writing, consciously think about whether an action is being directed toward someone or something, and use an indirect object to specify that recipient.
+Here's one way to look at it: instead of saying "I sent a letter," you can say "I sent my sister a letter" to clarify who received the letter.

 Practice Identifying Indirect Objects